m5c/EthereumGuide/ethereum-guide.md

  * Load credentials for an existing account, using its physical location and password.
 You can look up the location by ```cd```ing to your *ethereum base dir*, then running the ```tree``` command. ([Mac installation](https://rschu.me/list-a-directory-with-tree-command-on-mac-os-x-3b2d4c4a4827))

- * Trigger the actual sending of etherum.
+ * Trigger the actual sending of ether.
 This line may block a while depending on the cpu-power of your background miner.
 Typical response time is 15-20 seconds.

 Combined we end up with the following code snippet: